mgove131/AirTrafficControl/README.md

   * The [IAtcQueue](AirTrafficControl/ATC/Queue/IAtcQueue.cs) interface allows different backing logic to be used for the queues.
   * [AtcQueueLinq](AirTrafficControl/ATC/Queue/AtcQueueLinq.cs)
     * The current implementation available.
-    * It uses a list to queue and searches with Linq statements to dequeue.
+    * It uses a list to hold the queued aircrafts.
+	* It searches with the list with Linq statements to dequeue the correct aircraft.